AdobeDocs/workfront.en/help/administration-and-setup/add-users/access-levels-and-object-permissions/permissions-for-shared-objects.md

 >[!NOTE]
 >
->A `Workfront administrator` can add or remove permissions to any items in the system, for all users, without being the owner of those items.
+>A Workfront administrator can add or remove permissions to any items in the system, for all users, without being the owner of those items.

 The task of sharing an object is identical for all objects, as explained in [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
-You can share the following objects in `Workfront`:
+You can share the following objects in Workfront:

 * `Projects`: For more information, see [Share a project in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/share-a-project.md).